intel/dffml/docs/tutorials/rolling_alice/README.md

 # [Rolling Alice](https://github.com/intel/dffml/blob/alice/docs/tutorials/rolling_alice/)

+Please Review and contribute to the alice branch. https://github.com/intel/dffml/pull/1401

 The following seven volumes describe Alice's next adventure as she returns to Wonderland.
 Where's Wonderland?
 Well that's where we are, the physical world.
 We'll travel through through time and space as we